-- To counteract slowly varying attenuations (rain).
-It can be implemented in two ways, depending on services and architecture: - a pool of reserve transmission capacity is provided, to be assigned on demand to faded users; more time, namely more energy, can be assigned to faded users by adaptive demand assignment of additional time slots kept as reserve capacity in a TDMA frame; the information transmitted in faded slots is then reduced and reserve slots are used to convey the remaining data - no reserve slots are provided; when the information transmitted in faded links must be reduced, the corresponding source of data shall transmit at a lower rate, keeping the data in its buffer (i.e., delaying transmission) or encoding data at reduced rate (hence quality) - Variable throughput tolerable for computer file transfer. - For services requiring constant data rate, data rate reduction is compensated by more time slots assigned to the transmitting station; the common resource is assigned, in an adaptive way, to links experiencing additional path loss.
+- Channel coding protects the information flow introducing redundancy - Varying the coding rate implies to vary the amount of redundancy - To counteract slowly varying attenuations (rain) it can be implemented in two ways, depending on services and architecture: - a pool of reserve transmission capacity is provided, to be assigned on demand to faded users; more time, namely more energy, can be assigned to faded users by adaptive demand assignment of additional time slots kept as reserve capacity in a TDMA frame; the information transmitted in faded slots is then reduced and reserve slots are used to convey the remaining data - no reserve slots are provided; when the information transmitted in faded links must be reduced, the corresponding source of data shall transmit at a lower rate, keeping the data in its buffer (i.e., delaying transmission) or encoding data at reduced rate (hence quality) - Variable throughput tolerable for computer file transfer (no real time services). - For services requiring constant data rate, data rate reduction is compensated by more time slots assigned to the transmitting station; the common resource is assigned, in an adaptive way, to links experiencing additional path loss.